 The Order of the Daughters of the King (DOK) is a spiritual sisterhood of women dedicated to a life of Prayer, Service and Evangelism.
 We have made a commitment to Jesus as our Savior, and we follow Him as Lord of our lives.
 We are an Order for women who are communicants of the Episcopal Church, churches in communion with it, or churches in the Historic Episcopate.
 Today our membership includes women in the Anglican, Episcopal, Lutheran (ELCA) and Roman Catholic churches.
 Please call to find out when the next discernment classes regarding the order will be held.

 Need Prayer?
-Let St. Peter's Daughters of the King help submit your needs to the Lord.
+Our Daughters will hold your prayer in confidence.
 Click here and fill out the form provided.
-Our DoK will pray for you!

 Contact: Betty Macdonald (301) 752-9809 or firstname.lastname@example.org